Fort Delaware: The "Immortal 600"

-On August 20, 1864, six hundred Confederate officers boarded the Crescent bound for Morris Island, S.C., "for the purpose I believe of being placed under the fire of the Confederate batteries in retaliation for an equal number of Federal officers who have been placed in the city of Charleston, and are said to be exposed to the shelling of their own guns.
+On August 20, 1864, six hundred Confederate States Army officers boarded the Crescent bound for Morris Island off the coast of South Carolina, "for the purpose I believe of being placed under the fire of the Confederate batteries in retaliation for an equal number of Federal officers who have been placed in the city of Charleston, and are said to be exposed to the shelling of their own guns.
 I am glad of this move as it will be a diversion to the monotonous life led in prison," said Capt.
 Leon Jastremski of the 10th Louisiana Infantry.
 This group of prisoners was later known as the "Immortal Six Hundred".

 "Aug.
 20 - Am detailed to go to Charleston with the Rebel Officers.
 Was very busy in the forenoon hunting up shoes and packing up things," said Pvt.
 Alexander J. Hamilton, Pittsburgh Heavy Artillery.
 "At 3 p.m. we fell in and marched up to the barracks and by 5 were on board the Crescent and under way.
 There are 35 of our boys and about 90 of the other two batteries and of Company C, 157th Ohio [Infantry]."

 "After long delay - all being ready - the guards took their places, and the command was given to march through the sally-port, to the west end of the "bull-pen"," according to Reverend Isaac Handy.
 "As the noble fellows marched out, I stood at the opening of the sally-port, as near by as the guards would allow, and until the very last man disappeared from the enclosure.
 'Good-bye!
 Good-bye!' was uttered, time and again, as the files moved on; and I could do nothing but return farewells, as some one or more in every rank would wave the parting salutation."